Scientific programme

 • Philipp Kukura (University of Oxford, United Kingdom)

-• Anatole von Lilienfeld (University of Basel, Switzerland)
+• Anatole von Lilienfeld (University of Toronto, Canada)

 Go EAST, young scientist – First principles view on chemical compound space